phunck/evoname/README.md

 We employ several strategies to ensure the model generalizes well:

 *   **Curriculum Learning**: The difficulty of the fitness function increases over time ("Bootstrap" -> "Ramp" -> "Strict").
+*   **Adaptive Weighting**: The system automatically adjusts the importance of different components (e.g., Title vs. Suffix) based on their performance in the previous cycle, focusing the model on its current weaknesses.
+*   **Fresh Blood Injection**: If phenotypic diversity drops below 20% (stagnation), the satellite islands are automatically reset to inject random genetic material, while the main champion is preserved.
 *   **Hall of Shame**: We track the "hardest" examples (those the best model consistently fails on) and use **Targeted Data Generation** to oversample them in the next training batch.
 *   **Validation Set**: A separate dataset is used to validate the champion model, ensuring it hasn't just memorized the training data.